mikemeyer186/juice-shop-master/challenges/manipulate_basket.md

 You have to manipulate the POST request to add a new `ProductId` to someone elses basket.
 The `BasketId` serves as the access control.
 Trying to change the number of `BasketId` will end in an error message from the server ("Invalid BasketId").
 But adding an additional parameter in the payload with the `BasketId` of someone else, will lead to succes.

 ```
-POST /api/BasketItems/                    # adds an item to the basket with specif payload
+POST /api/BasketItems/                    # adds an item to the basket with specific payload

 Payload of POST request: